-How to Use a Release of Claims
+How to Use a Release of Claims in the Workplace

 The release of claims is an agreement between an employer and an employee whose employment has been terminated.
 The release of claims legal document generally lays out the prior terms of employment and an agreement to negate them.
 Any other agreements released are also included in the document.